 let me hide myself in thee.

-As you pray today, I invite you to use the words of David in celebration of Christ our Rock!
+As you pray today, I invite you to use the words of David in celebration of Christ our sure foundation and place of safety!!
 “The Lord lives!
 Praise be to my Rock!
 Exalted be my God, the Rock, my Savior!”